manniwood/iidy/DESIGN.md

 If this was written for a particular company rather than as a pet/learning project, it could follow decisions/patterns that engeneering group had made around how to design REST-like APIs.
+After all, REST is not a standard, so whatever internal conventions the company already had would prevail.

 ### Error handling considerations